cravenf/e4357/README.md

 This file contains a study record.
 Entries are in reverse chronological order.

+6 Dec (2hrs) - reviewed quizzes; worked on quizzes 1 and 2.

 30 Nov (several hours) - added content to project presentation slides.

 29 Nov (3hrs) - Tried to follow HW7 instructions to install lua using ubuntu shell but failed to complete luarocks commands.
 With project partner, debugged timestamp display; discussed and outlined content of class presentation; discussed homework 7.